-The Proposed Action would have no impacts on land use.
+The Proposed Action would have no significant impacts on land use, including the ability to site new wind farms in the areas below existing or proposed SRs.
 The Proposed Action would not involve development activities or population changes that could require changes to existing or proposed land use patterns or be inconsistent with existing land use plans and policies.
 Proposed aircraft operations would be consistent with the largely rural and agricultural land uses underlying the SRs and would have no or minimal potential to affect or be noticeable to human populations in the ROI.
 Noise associated with the Proposed Action would not exceed the 65 dBA threshold below which most land uses are compatible with aircraft noise and therefore, would have no potential to require temporary or permanent changes to existing or proposed land uses, prevent the continued use and occupation of existing land uses, or result in incompatibilities with existing or planned land use plans and policies.
+The Proposed Action could make it more difficult to site new wind farms on the land under new SRs.
+However, in most cases, the Department of Defense Energy Siting Clearinghouse, through its mitigation response team process finds a compromise where turbines can proceed under air routes if some or many of the turbines are moved laterally or other types of mitigation strategies are implemented.